codeForX/pong/pong/readme.txt

 heres pong the ai sucks but....... thats life

-to use drag onto LOVE game engine to run
+to use drag into the LOVE game engine